 Class A-1 misdemeanors are typically punished by supervised probation, a jail sentence of up to 60 days or probation.
 A judge can additionally impose a fine at his or her discretion.
 The sentence can be increased up to 150 days of prison time if there are prior convictions.
 A class 1 misdemeanor is punished by between 1 and 45 days in jail and probation.

 The sentence can also be up to 120 days behind bars if the defendant has previous convictions on his or her record, and a fine can be imposed at the court’s discretion.
 An assault conviction could lead to time in jail or probation depending on the circumstances of your case.
 But regardless of the type of charges you are facing, the right Charlotte defense attorney can make a big difference in your ability to successfully defend yourself and put this issue behind you.

-Do not hesitate to get help from a knowledgeable criminal defender in the Charlotte, Mecklenburg County NC area immediately.
+Do not hesitate to get help from a knowledgeable North Carolina domestic violence attorney in the Charlotte, Mecklenburg County NC area immediately.
 Our law office is set up to take quick action on charges of this nature, because gathering evidence and witness information can be vital to defending our clients.
 Remember that all statements to our criminal lawyers are protected by the attorney-client relationship, including the FREE initial lawyer consultation.

-Do not delay in meeting with a criminal attorney from our law office.
+Do not delay in meeting with a Charlotte domestic violence lawyer from our law office.
 Since our Charlotte attorneys offer you an initial consult, FREE of charge, why not call us NOW?
 Our Charlotte NC telephone number is 704-342-HELP.
 704-342-4357.

 We respond to calls, 24-7.
 The Lawyer Consultation is FREE.
-Our defense lawyers give you straight answers about your case.
+Our domestic violence lawyers give you straight answers about your case.
 Our defense attorneys will tell you if we think we can help you.
 Since our meeting is confidential, the attorneys at our law firm hope to hear from you.